If you like listening to podcasts, the odds are you’ve dreamt of starting your own one day.

-6. Make a Podcast Recording
+7. Make a Podcast Recording

 Once you’re ready to start your podcast, it’s time to start recording.
-You can create a script to follow or allow for free-flowing conversation, depending on the format you’ve chosen.
+You can create a script to follow or allow for free-flowing conversation, depending on the podcast format you’ve chosen.

 Of course, you should also be prepared with the right recording equipment, including:

-7. Publish Your Episode
+8. Publish Your Podcast Episode

 Once you’ve recorded an episode, you’ll need to publish it after you’ve edited it how you want.
 To publish your podcast, you have to convert it to MP3 and tag it with metadata, including your podcast name, logo, and description.
 If your podcast has a website, you should also include the URL.

-8. Submit the Podcast to Directories
+9. Submit the Podcast to Directories

 Once your podcast is published, you’ll select a directory where listeners can find and listen to podcasts.
-You’ll need to post an RSS feed link that you’ll receive from the hosting service to any directories you choose.
+You’ll need to post an RSS feed link that you’ll receive from the hosting service to any podcast directories you choose.